akash-kumar-saw/Akash-Kumar-Saw/README.md

 # Hi there! 👋 I'm Akash Kumar Saw
-A detailed-oriented, responsible, and committed DevOps Engineer with a get-it-done, on-time, and high-quality product spirit.
+A detailed-oriented, responsible, and committed Engineer with a get-it-done, on-time, and high-quality product spirit.
 I'm a self and quick learner, self-motivated and confident.

 ## 🔭 Skills and Proficiencies
 I'm proficient in the following technologies:
 - Java
 - C/C++
 - Golang
+- Python
+- JavaScript
+- TypeScript
+- PHP
+- Solidity
+- Rust
+- Ruby
 - Data Structures & Algorithms
 - Android Studio
 - API's